guettli/python-custom-strings/README.md

 # Defining custom strings

-Per file there must be a dinition of the custom strings which get used in this file.
+Per file, there must be a definition of the custom strings which get used in this file.

 The syntax could look like this: